Beating The Bloat—Stomach Bloating and Good Gastrointestinal Health

 How severe is bloating?

-Regardless of the primary causes for abdominal bloating, more than 75% of individuals who suffer, report experiencing moderate to severe discomfort.
+Regardless of the primary causes of abdominal bloating, more than 75% of individuals who suffer, report experiencing moderate to severe discomfort.
 Another 50% said they had changed their schedule or decreased the amount of activity they normally engage in because of uncomfortable bloating.

 Understanding Belly Bloat